algosup/2023-2024-project-3-virtual-processor-team-8/Documents/Technical-Specification.md

 #### 2.3.1.2 Files

-- File related to documentation or managemnt will be written in `Train-Case`.
+- File related to documentation or management will be written in `Train-Case`.
 - File related to source code will be written in `snake_case`.

 #### 2.3.1.3 Variables